molecule/molecule.github.io/_post_drafts/natural-fabric-dye.md

 Cream of tartar also increases the uptake of alum into the fabric, and "brightens" the colors.[11]

+#### Iron
+Add iron to two parts water, one part vinegar in a jar.
+[10] Ready when it becomes the color of light tea.
+This "saddens" dyes, and can bring out darks better.
+It can make protein fibers stiff or brittle [17]

 #### Process
 Use enough water that the fabric can move freely.
 Approx. 3 litres (6 pints) of water to 100 gr of fabric.[11]
 Slowly bring to a boil, and simmer for ~45 minutes.